 Herself: 'My parents gave us a fantastic sense of security and worth.
 By the time the bigots got around to telling us we were nobody, we already knew we were somebody.'

-Women Who Like Things the Way They Are: 'Women who say they are contented just having a nice husband and two beautiful children - fine; I'm glad.
+just having a nice husband and two beautiful children - fine; I'm glad.
 Of course I always wonder what happens if one of the children isn't beautiful ... and if housework is so rewarding why don't men do it too?
 But this movement isn't about getting some woman to leave her husband.
 It is about social justice.'

 Tactics: 'You don't cure malaria by getting into bed with the malaria patient, and you don't cure poverty by going to live in a ghetto.
 You ... put pressure on people who've got the cure.'